Codexa-v1/Codexa/docs/README.md

-# Event Planner Project Documentation
+# Planit: Event Planner Project Documentation

 ## Overview
-Codexa is an Event Planning platform that allows users to create and plan events, invite guests, and connect with vendors.
+Planit is an Event Planning platform that allows users to create and plan events, invite guests, and connect with vendors.
 The system will be mobile-friendly, support OAuth authentication, and provide a user-friendly interface for event organization and planning.

 ## Documentation Folder Structure